The Complete Guide to Affiliate Link Tracking in 2026

 Level 2: Intermediate (Under $50/month)

 Use a link management plugin to cloak and track affiliate links.
-Instead of ugly Amazon URLs, use clean links like yoursite.com/go/product-name.
+Instead of ugly Amazon URLs, use clean links like yoursite.com/go/shopify-name.
 You can see exactly how many clicks each link gets.

 Level 3: Professional